Fraud Summary

 Computer Protection Tips:

-• Update your computer operating system on a regular basis.
+• Update your computer’s operating system regularly.

 • Keep your browser current with the latest security updates.